wcrichter/pharma-student-api/readme.md

 ### User Story 3 - List forms and filter meds by form

 As a doctor, I would like the ability to view a unique list of medication forms (syrup, tablet, patch...) used in all our medications.
 After selecting an form from the list, provide a filtered list of medications that contain the selected form.
 After selecting a single medication, I want to view the medication details, such as ingredients, amount, and form (such as liquid, tablet, patch, etc.).

+### User Story 4 - Manage Patients

+As an medical assistant or RN within the doctor's office, I need the ability to manage basic patient demographic information and conditions.:

+- patientNumber Ex: 1239484
+- firstName Ex: Gomez
+- lastName "Adams"
+- age 70,
+- gender "M",
+- ethnicity "H".
+Valid ethnicity codes include ("W - White, AA - African American, H - Hispanic, NA - Native American/ Pacific Islander")
+- last4SSN  "6664",
+- conditions: Ex:  [
+    "Anxiety",
+    "Hypertension",
+    "Hyperthyroid"
+  ]

+## User Story 5 - Search Patients By Last Name

+As a medical professional or pharmacist, I desire the ability to search for patients by last name so that I can view basic a patient's demographic and medical conditions.

+## User Story 6 - Search Patients By Conditions

+As a medical professional or pharmacist, I desire the ability to search for patients by conditions so that I can view basic a patient's demographic and medical conditions.
+I want to pick from a unique list of all patient conditions in the database.
+Once a condition is selected, I want to view all patients with the related condition.

+## User Story 7 - Manage Pharmacies

+As a medical assistant, I need the ability to maintain a list of pharmacies so that doctors can prescribe medications to patients.
+I need the ability to manage the following information:

+  - storeNumber- "1001"
+  - storeChainName -  "CVS"
+  - streetAddress - "2000 Belle Hall Lane"
+  - phone
+  - city - "Mount Pleasant"
+  - state - "SC"
+  - zipCode - "29464"

+# User Story 8 - Search Pharmacies By storeNumber

+  - As a medical assistant, I need the ability to search for pharmacies by store number or zip code when prescribing medications.

 ## API Resources/Endpoints